gprMax/GSoC/project-ideas-2026.md

 **Skills required:** Python and good proficiency in numerical stacks (e.g. NumPy, Pandas, H5py), Experience with reactive programming concepts (preferably using marimo).
 Familiarity with data visualisation using Python (Plotly, Matplotlib, or Bokeh).
 Some basic understanding of GPR related gprMax outputs (A-Scans, B-Scans, etc.)

 **Difficulty:** Medium

+**Length:** 350 hours

+## Project 3.
+Building a Comprehensive Test Suite

+Currently, the project lacks comprehensive automated testing, making it difficult to catch bugs and verify that code changes work correctly.
+This project will create a solid foundation of automated tests to make gprMax more reliable and easier to develop.

+**Objectives & Deliverables:**
+Write unit tests for core gprMax functions
+Create validation tests that check if physics calculations are correct Make sure tests work on different operating systems (Windows, Linux, macOS)

+**Expected outcome:** A working test suite with tests covering the most important parts of gprMax, making it safer and easier for developers to improve the code.

+**Skills required:** Python, basic familiarity with testing (pytest is a bonus)

+**Difficulty:** Medium

+**Length:** 350 hours

+## Project 4.
+Implementing CI/CD Automation

+This project will modernise gprMax's development workflow by implementing Continuous Integration and Continuous Deployment (CI/CD) using GitHub Actions.
+You'll automate testing, improve the build process, and make it easier for new contributors to participate in the project.

+**Objectives & Deliverables:**
+GitHub Actions workflows that automatically test code changes Pre-commit hooks and automated code quality checks Refactored build scripts supporting different backends (CPU-only, MPI, CUDA)

+**Expected outcome:** An automated development pipeline that reduces manual work, speeds up code reviews, and makes gprMax more accessible to both contributors and users.

+**Skills required:** Python, GitHub workflows

+**Difficulty:** Medium